Markos Vasilakis

 Markos Vasilakis (born 26 April 1965, Chios) is the Greek Orthodox metropolitan bishop of Chios, Psara, and Oinousses, Greece.
-He is a graduate of the Department of Philology and the Department of Theology of National and Kapodistrian University of Athens.
+He was an ordained deacon in 1994 and Presbyter in 2000.
+He is a B.A. graduate of the Department of Philology and the Department of Theology of National and Kapodistrian University of Athens, along with being a doctoral candidate in Byzantine Literature.